bucs240/program1-template/README.md

 * __LinkedList.h [23 points]__
     * Node Class contains an Ant object or a pointer to an Ant object [2 pts]
     * Node does not have a default constructor [3 pt]
-    * LinkedList class has a pointer to the head of the list [1 pt]
+    * LinkedList class has a pointer to the head of the list, and is a singly linked list [1 pt]
     * LinkedList class contains default and copy constructor, as well as destructor [4 pts]
     * Linked List does not return a pointer to a node [5 pts]
     * The << operator is overloaded [3 pts]